 Adult lice are easy to identify with a special magnifying device called a dermoscope.
 Pubic lice are often referred to as "the crabs" because of their appearance.

-Teenagers with pubic lice may need to be tested for other sexually transmitted infections (STIs).
+Teenagers and adults with pubic lice may need to be tested for other sexually transmitted infections (STIs).

 Pubic lice are often treated with medicines that contain a substance called permethrin.
 To use this medicine:

 - Thoroughly work the medicine into your pubic hair and surrounding area.
 Leave it on for at least 5 to 10 minutes, or as directed by your provider.